3108 Bahtera Siber 2023

 Tags: CTF Challenge, Atbash Cipher, Cipher Identifier, Flag Extraction, Cryptography, Pattern Recognition.

-File: keretaapitanahmelayu.txt
+keretaapitanahmelayu.txt

 Rail Fence Cipher Decoder: For decoding the initial cipher text.
 (Boxentriq Rail Fence Decoder)